Ireland and World War I: In the Free State and the Republic of Ireland

 Due to the complexity of the Irish experience during the Great War, and the hostility of much nationalist thinking to those who had fought in it on the British side, the Irishmen who fought and died in the war were not officially acknowledged for many years.
 According to historian Michael Hopkinson, "Large elements of Irish society were effectively excluded from Irish politics; Sinn Féin represented only part of the Irish nation.
 The virtual ban on the commemoration of the Irish dead of the First World War dramatically illustrates this".

-From 1919–1925, Remembrance Day was marked with a ceremony on College Green in central Dublin.
+From 1919 to 1925, Remembrance Day was marked with a ceremony on College Green in central Dublin.
 However this service was consistently marked by rioting between nationalists, unionists and ex-servicemen.
 In 1925, after Irish Independence, it was relocated to the Phoenix Park, outside the city centre, ostensibly for "traffic reasons".
 The IRA, an illegal group after its defeat in the civil war of 1922–23, sometimes attacked Poppy Appeal sellers and disrupted Remembrance Day events throughout the 1920s and 1930s.